brownan/backathon/README.md

 chunks give better deduplication, but mean more uploads, more network overhead, slower uploads, and more cache overhead.

-Right now Gbackup uses a fixed size chunking algorithm: files are simply split every fixed number of bytes.
+Right now Backathon uses a fixed size chunking algorithm: files are simply split every fixed number of bytes.
 Fixed size chunkers are quick and simple but don't provide good deduplication between files if it's unlikely similar regions will align to the same chunk boundaries, or between the same file